Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 Athletic, a former rugby club, 6-0 at Hampden Park

 in the second round of the Scottish Cup.
-Queen’s were three up at half-time through James Richmond (2), and Harry
+Queen’s were three up at half-time through James Richmond, Harry

 Queen’s Park were keen to introduce the Association game to